 What makes Yonder interesting and different is that the properties they select for the platform have special criteria such as 180-degree views of nature, are eco-friendly, and hosts (referred to as Stewards) must be deeply knowledgeable about the property.
 The economics of the platform are better than other booking sites for both host and guest and their niche focus will serve a huge new demand in the marketplace.
 As a newly minted Yonder Steward myself I believe that the future of travel is Yonder.

 I recall that ‘ah-ha’ moment in October 2017.
 We had just completed our second year of agri-tourism offerings on the farm and discovered that revenue stream surpassed all others.
-Farming is a labor of love, and seldom results in monetary success, but what if?
-I enjoyed the many heartfelt messages left by visiting families who spent time on the farm and witnessed the natural world, which in turn offered them a chance to appreciate their special bond.
+Farming is a labor of love, and seldom results in monetary success, but what if I enjoyed the many heartfelt messages left by visiting families who spent time on the farm and witnessed the natural world, which in turn offered them a chance to appreciate their special bond.
 Could there be a way to couple both farmer and family together while harnessing the bonding potential of nature to improve the lives of everyone?
 This is the question that I set out to answer.

 I’m pleased to announce that starting today, Yonder is taking flight.
-Under Freyr’s leadership, and a team with a shared passion for the natural world and the healing powers it bestows, we built and created a truly authentic platform experience.
+Under Bill's leadership, and a team with a shared passion for the natural world and the healing powers it bestows, we built and created a truly authentic platform experience.

 A Booking Platform Connecting People To Nature

-Yonder is a catalyst for creating a harmonious world by connecting people to nature.
 Nature is the antidote to today’s busy and stressful world, and Yonder is the conduit that puts people back in touch with it.
 We’re a travel booking site with a singular passion: to connect people to the authentic, healing experiences that only the natural world can provide.
 Each of our carefully chosen properties not only inspire a deeper appreciation for nature but also a greater sense of responsibility to protect it.
 Our mission is to champion a healthier and better tomorrow.